Edit Blog Post

 After six hours on the bus I arrived in Zagreb to drizzly rain.
-It was a rare sight, but I optimistically hoped it would not last and that I could dump my bags off at
+It was a rare sight on this trip, but I optimistically hoped it would not last and that I could dump my bags off at

 the hostel and go for a wander.
-It didn't happen, it rained the entire day, getting heavier as the day went on.
-It was cold, the rain didn’t let up and I didn’t have an umbrella.
-Zagreb looked gloomy and as I walked around the city’s streets for something to eat - I quickly grew fed up.
+It didn't happen, it rained the entire day, getting heavier as the day went on and it was also cold.
+The rain didn’t let up and I didn’t have an umbrella.
+Zagreb naturally looked gloomy and as I walked around the city’s streets for something to eat - I quickly grew fed up.
 Three months of being in the sunshine had taken its toll.

-In these conditions there wasn't a whole lot to do- I’d just arrived and didn’t fancy walking around getting wet just to then walk around a museum in equally wet feet.
+In these weather conditions there wasn't a whole lot to do- I’d just arrived and didn’t fancy walking around getting wet just to then walk around a museum in equally wet feet.
 So I returned to the Fulir hostel

 and in the kitchen got talking with two Asian lads - one from Malaysia living in London and the other from Sydney working as an air steward.
 It was Saturday night and despite wanting to go out - it simply chucked it down relentlessly - so I stayed in and tried to keep myself warm.

 The following morning was even worse but this time I had an umbrella - borrowed from the hostel.
-The Malaysian guy and I then wandered around the old city taking in the sights.
+The Malaysian guy ("Justin") and I then walked through the city with our umbrellas.
 It’s

-a pleasant enough city - lots of Austro-Hungarian style architecture and

-a few nice Catholic churches I went for a wander to see the sights.
-There are pretty streets to amble along in the old part of the city and old churches to visit; they were full of worshippers for Sunday mass.
+a pleasant enough city - there are pretty streets to amble along in the old part of the city and old churches to visit as well as lots of Austro-Hungarian style architecture and a few nice Catholic churches.
+They were full of worshippers for Sunday mass.
 So was the towered neo-Gothic cathedral which was built after an earthquake destroyed

 the medieval Cathedral in 1880.

-Justin and I then walked through the city with our umbrellas and escaped the miserable weather by stopping at the Museum Mimara
+We escaped the miserable weather by stopping at the Museum Mimara which has

 which is supposedly the most beautiful in Europe but the weather prevented me.
 So I looked at leaving Zagreb and going down the Dalmatian coast where I would find ancient Split, exotic islands, walled cities and of course a few beaches.
 But it was not to be; the forecast for Croatia was rain and a significant drop in temperature.
-Fed up in Zagreb I looked into heading to somewhere hot, perhaps Spain or south of France but I there were no budget airlines from Zagreb and a train journey to the Cote D’Azur as well as the cost of staying there forced me to think again.
+Fed up in Zagreb I looked into heading somewhere hot, perhaps Spain or south of France but

+there were no budget airlines from Zagreb and a train journey to the Cote D’Azur as well as the cost of staying there forced me to think again.
 By this point I was tourist-ed out, suffering from culture fatigue and disinterested in hanging around any longer.

 Justin was taking a train to the Austrian city of Salzburg that evening and seeing as I was stuck for ideas in a rain sodden city I decided to go to the station and buy myself a ticket.
-Mozart here I come.
+Mozart here I come!

 At 9pm Justin and I boarded the train at Zagreb railway station, where we left on time for the overnight journey through Croatia, Slovenia and finally Austria.
-Having booked separate tickets our seats were in different compartments but to my absolute delight I was sharing my compartment with a very charming and attractive young lady.
-On my best behaviour I discovered this young hand maiden was returning to Ljubljana from a few days in Zagreb visiting her parents.
-She not only spoke beautiful English having enjoyed an education at a British school in Zagreb but in addition to her native Croatian, Slovakian,
+Having booked separate tickets our seats were in different compartments but to my absolute delight I found myself sharing a compartment with a very charming and attractive young lady.
+On my best behaviour I discovered this young handmaiden was returning to Ljubljana from a few days in Zagreb visiting her parents.
+Having enjoyed an education at a British school in Zagreb she not only spoke beautiful English but she spoke in addition to her native Croatian, Slovakian,

 German and Spanish.
-She was now at the university in Ljubljana for an exchange year - studying the impressively esoteric subject of Economics.
+She was now at the university in Ljubljana for an exchange year - studying the impressively Byzantine subject of Economics.
 Three hours flew by as we chatted, told stories, laughed, and made fun of the miserable Austrian who sat uncomfortably in the compartment with us as if he had piles.
 Alas the Slovenian capital was soon upon us and although we both wished I could have gotten off that train, my ticket and the continuing miserable weather played their part.

 After we entered Slovenia there were no more on-board border checks - we were now within the E.U. - Slovenia having been the first and only member of the old Yugoslavia to join the European Union.
 The 6 seat compartment filled up with locals who sat in the near dark and silence.
 I noticed the woman sat opposite me had a gammy cross eye - but I could never establish if she was looking at me or not.